New York Divorce Attorney - Long Island Family Lawyer

 Case Management Changes

 There is an additional change in case management.
 Today, judges regularly sign Preliminary Discovery Orders, setting dates by which various aspects of the discovery process must be completed.
-As a practical matter, these dates frequently need to be adjourned because various complications or other reasons develop that render it is not possible to complete discovery in the time table provided. onetheless, this new case management procedure does tend to help move cases through the court system faster than they had been moved in the past.
+As a practical matter, these dates frequently need to be adjourned because various complications or other reasons develop that render it is not possible to complete discovery in the time table provided.
+Nonetheless, this new case management procedure does tend to help move cases through the court system faster than they had been moved in the past.
 Judges today are under considerable pressure to met certain standards and goals concerning the speed with which cases are disposed of.

 Conclusion

 The purpose of the 1993 rules was to address many of the complaints and problems that existed in many client-attorney relationships and to help to improve those relationships.
 Additionally, the rules seek to expedite the progression of an action through the system.
+Clients should know about the Bill of Rights and should ask their attorney to explain any portion of it that they do not understand.